isomerpages/isomerpages-isomergovsg/_resources/2-how-to-change-the-colors-for-your-website.md

 ---

 You can change the primary and secondary color of your website by:
-1. In your repo, find /misc/custom.scss file
+1. In your repository, go to /misc folder
 2. Edit custom.scss file
 3. Change the primary and secondary color of your website by amending the section below inside custom.scss file